Administration Team Leader, Fleet Services

 Key responsibilities

-Individuals will undertake a number of the key responsibilities below.
-These will be tailored for certain roles e.g. more focused on Administration tasks, or more focused on Customer Contact tasks.
+- Individuals will undertake a number of the key responsibilities below.
+These will be tailored for certain roles e.g. more focused on Scheduling and Planned demand activities

-• Manage team – Manage an administrative team to deliver a number of activities, ensuring that the team meet any performance measures / KPIs and provide excellent customer service.
+- Manage team – Work in specialist team to deliver a number of activities, ensuring that the team meet any performance measures / KPIs and provide excellent customer service.
 Deliver a professional service, ensuring communication and engagement is polite, professional and of consistently high quality through a variety of channels.
 Provide guidance and advice so that they can perform the role to the best of their ability.

-• Lead activities – where required, lead activities to ensure team activities are undertaken effectively, across customer contact demand, administration duties / legal tasks (PCNs/NIPs, vehicle documentation, insurance, congestion charge / ULEZ, Dart charge, vehicle hires, fuel cards, bunkered fuel).
-Handle enquiries that cannot be managed by team members directly and escalate further if a situation cannot be resolved within the team.
+- Lead activities – where required, lead activities to ensure team activities are undertaken effectively, across customer contact demand, administration duties and legal tasks.
+Handle enquiries that cannot be managed by team members or team supervisors directly and escalate further if a situation cannot be resolved within the team.

 How to apply